Stories

 As a historian, I appreciate how the HELM traces the alliance between church and state through history.
 It explains patterns I've studied but never named so clearly—how Christianity shifted from prophetic resistance to imperial chaplain.
 Understanding this helps me see current events not as unprecedented but as recurring dynamics.
 When I teach about the Crusades, slavery, or colonialism, I can now connect those historical permission structures to modern equivalents.
 The framework helps students recognize when religion is being weaponized for power rather than embodying the radical love of its founders.
 History doesn't repeat, but these patterns rhyme, and we need to learn the song.

-Grace — Madison, WI
+Grace — Madison, WI (voted yes)

 December 4, 2025